 When investors first start investing in cryptocurrency, they have a common misconception.
 There are investors out there who think that cryptocurrency is an easy way to get rich.
 To get their first million dollars.

-Well this is where I will have to bring you back down to reality.
+Well, this is where I will have to bring you back down to reality.
 Investing in cryptocurrency is like investing in stocks.
 There are no guarantees on making money through cryptocurrency.

 It is always best to only invest money which you do not mind losing.
 I’m pretty sure you have heard of stories where investors invest their entire fortune into cryptocurrency during the ATH of Bitcoin back in 2017.

 Well, after that bull run the prices started tanking and most of such investors sold at a loss.
-Hence there are plenty of jokes around which references buying high and selling low.
+Hence, there are plenty of jokes around which references buying high and selling low.

-So, unless you want to join those few who buys high and sells low, I would strongly advised against you thinking that cryptocurrency is a 100% guaranteed asset that can make you rich overnight.
+So, unless you want to join those few who buys high and sells low, I would strongly advise against you thinking that cryptocurrency is a 100% guaranteed asset that can make you rich overnight.

 I’ve seen this quite a number of times.
 People investing into crypto not knowing when to exit.
 You may be wondering, what do I mean by not knowing when to exit?

 Well, you see, when you enter into cryptocurrency investment, it is wise to have an exit strategy.
 At what price should you sell off some of your coins or all of it.
-Due to the ever volatile nature of cryptocurrencies, you will never know when the price of that coin will be at it all time high.
+Due to the ever volatile nature of cryptocurrencies, you will never know when the price of that coin will be at it all-time high.

 Instead of waiting endlessly for the price to be extremely high, we make a plan on when we intend to exit.
 For instance, our exit plan for Bitcoin is at $50,000.
 The moment Bitcoin hits $50,000 we sell off all our Bitcoins.